 PE 589 Independent Study.
-(2 Hours) Opportunity for students to undertake independent study and research under the direction of a faculty member.
+(1/3 Hours) Opportunity for students to undertake independent study and research under the direction of a faculty member.
 The student will submit a written report and may be asked to stand a comprehensive examination of his work.

-PE 590 Thesis Writing and Research In Physical Education.
+PE 590 Thesis Writing and Research in Physical Education.
 (1-6 Hours) An independent investigative work in physical education.
 The candidate chooses a problem, but approval by his chairman is required.
 Credit is granted only after thesis is completed and approved by the department.

-Sport Science

-SC 501 Strength & Conditioning (3 hours) This course will enable the student to develop knowledge and expertise in the areas of strength training, cardiovascular endurance, flexibility, reaction time, speed, and agility in traditional and non-traditional sports.
-Emphasis will be placed on implementation and measurement of the above programs in conjunction with athletic development.
+Sport Science SC 501 Strength & Conditioning (3 hours) This course will enable the student to develop knowledge and expertise in the areas of strength training cardiovascular endurance, flexibility, reaction time, speed, and agility in traditional and non-traditional sports.
+Emphasis will be placed on implementation and measurement of the above programs in conjunction with athletic development athletic development.

-SC 501L Strength & Conditioning Lab (1 hour) This lab will enable the student to develop practical knowledge and expertise in the areas of strength training, cardiovascular endurance, flexibility, reaction time, speed, and agility in traditional and non-traditional sports.
-Emphasis will be placed on hands-on implementation and measurement of the above areas n conjunction with athletic development.
+SC 501L Strength & Conditioning Lab (1 hour) This lab will enable the student to develop practical knowledge and expertise in the areas of strength training, cardiovascular endurance, flexibility, reaction training, cardiovascular endurance, flexibility, reaction time, speed, and agility in traditional and non-traditional sports.
+Emphasis will be placed on hands-on implementation and measurement of the above areas in conjunction with athletic development.